nmohanu/Tile-Hatter/README.md

-A C# tile map world / game creator.
+A C# tile map world / game creator. <br />
-Features:
+Features:<br />
-Create seperate areas without limit to the size.
+Create seperate areas without limit to the size.<br />
-Add a spritesheet and use different tools to draw / fill the areas.
+Add a spritesheet and use different tools to draw / fill the areas.<br />
-Add seperate layers for your sprites.
+Add seperate layers for your sprites.<br />
-Add custom objects, allowing placement of NPC's, monsters, items, etc.
+Add custom objects, allowing placement of NPC's, monsters, items, etc.<br />
-Add collision to your sprites.
+Add collision to your sprites.<br />
-Test your world from within the engine.
+Test your world from within the engine.<br />

 ![screenshot](screen_1.png)
 ![screenshot](screen_2.png)